-FSi are manufacturers of our firestopping products from our manufacturing plant in Measham, Central UK.
-FSi have a distribution hub based in west London where we supply our products from into the UK market place.
-We have a dedicated team who ensure orders for delivery and contact details are available on our web site on how to place orders.
+FSi are manufacturers of Fire Stopping products from our manufacturing plant in Measham, Central UK.
+FSi have a distribution hub based in West London, FSS (www.firesafeandsound.com) where we supply our products into the UK market place.

-We also have distributors and agents in many countries in Europe and Worldwide.
-Please see our Distribution Page for details that may cover your specific area if outside the UK.
+We also have distributors and agents throughout Europe and Worldwide.
+Please see our Distribution Page for details that may cover your specific area.

 FSi are not a certification body, though our products are independently certified.
 Independent installation certification schemes exist in the market place who are UKAS approved such as Warrington FIRAS scheme.

-FSi are able to offer bespoke FSi awareness product training on the use of our products from theoretical training through to practical installation of FSi products.
-These sessions take place at our training facility based at our Measham offices.
+FSi are able to offer bespoke FSi awareness product training for the use of our products from theoretical training through to practical installation.
+These sessions take place at our training facility at our Measham offices.
 Contact FSi for details on what the training entails and availability.

 We would recommend that the products are as a minimum have the flowing for the requirement:

-A Fire Classification report to EN 13501- as issued by a UKAS accredited fire test laboratory.
+A fire Classification report to EN 13501-2 as issued by a UKAS accredited fire test laboratory.

 Independently 3rd Party Accredited by an approved body.